EU summons Kosovo and Serbia leaders for emergency talks amid fears of a return to open conflict | Law-Order

 Serbia has put its troops on the border on the highest state of alert amid a series of recent clashes between Kosovo Serbs on one side and Kosovo police and NATO-led peacekeepers on the other.
 In recent weeks, NATO has sent in reinforcements.

-The tensions persisted last week with three stun grenades exploding near Kosovo police stations in the north of the country, while Kosovo Serbs staged protests in front of municipality buildings.
+The tensions persisted last week with three shock grenades exploding near Kosovo police stations in the north of the country, while Kosovo Serbs staged protests in front of municipality buildings.

-Borrell had been trying for several days get Kurti and Vucic to come to Brussels but they had refused until now.
+Borrell had been trying for several days to try to get Kurti and Vucic to come to Brussels but they had refused until now.

 Still, Vucic said that he won't be talking to Kurti in Brussels.
 “I have nothing to talk to him about,” he told the state RTS broadcaster.